How to Implement an Emotional Intelligence Test

 It’s not only leaders with high EI who perform better.
 Any employee with good EI is likely to be more productive, compassionate and agile.
 They are also likely to be in better health due to lower stress levels and have a good work ethic.

-There are a wide range of benefits business owners and leaders will notice if their staff have great EI.
+There is a wide range of benefits business owners and leaders will notice if their staff have great EI.
 These could include increased staff motivation, better leadership, and more collaboration.
 These can result in both happier staff and higher profits for your organization.

 What are Emotional Intelligence Tests?

 While IQ tests measure cognitive capabilities, emotional intelligence tests measure your EQ.
 The idea is that EI is needed to solve certain types of problems, and that is what these EQ quizzes measure.
-This is a test that you do yourself, based on your own abilities.

 Another way of looking at your EI is through the lens of others with a 360 ° review.
 A 360 is where you ask multiple colleagues, contacts, and stakeholders to answer a series of questions about the person the review is for.